k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 B: Globals are used when the same information is required repeatedly by various Fabric objects.

-C: Globals are saved in a Java file and can be defined in different project tree levels (shared, LU, etc...).
+C: Globals are saved in a Java file and can be defined on different project tree levels (shared, LU, etc...).

 D: Globals can be defined as Final or not Final, depending on whether they need to be overridden.